 Molloy is a Medievalist at heart, and the imagery used in the first stanza further strengthens the reader’s idea of romantic, courtly love; the use of words such as ‘buttresses’ and ‘castellated towers’ imply a certain grandeur of location, of architectural features found only on castles, itself a symbol of courtly and romantic love; the ‘love of distance’, as it can be called, as a popular theme of romantic poetry was the idea of the unattainable woman.
 Here, it is the woman speaking, talking about the men as though they are nothing more than another feature in her life; a God-given and expected symptom, but nothing untowardly startling in its right.
 She is used to men fawning over her, she is used to men around her, ‘the best and worst / of times were men’, writes the woman, comparing them to ‘peacocks, and the cockatoos, / the nightengales, the strutting pink flamingos.’
 The birds that she uses are colorful and ridiculous, showing in itself that she does not think very highly on these men; they are farcical and posturing, but also beautiful.

 It is also unusual in poetry to get such a single-minded approach to the female subject – here, it is all about what the male figures do for her, and not reciprocated.
 The innate selfishness of the female figure in poetry is not often considered, but Dorothy Molloy gives it a voice in Les Grands Seigneurs.

 ‘A hurdy-gurdy’ is a music box accompanied by a dancing-monkey, thereby symbolizing herself as the controlling element, and the men as the monkey.
-Men, it is emphasised, are nothing more than mere play-things, a child’s toy to be put away when bored with.
+Men, it is emphasized, are nothing more than mere playthings, a child’s toy to be put away when bored with.

 In the final stanza of Les Grands Seigneurs, things change.